anuragmd/arduino/README.md

-# arduino
+# Arduino Code
-lol this is cool
-line 3
- line 4
-  line 5
+This directory contains all my arduino project codes